This post may contain affiliate links, view our disclosure policy.

 This is the best public beach in Cape Coral, Florida, and is perfect for those who want to enjoy brilliant views of the Gulf of Mexico with plenty of amenities.

-Visitors can enjoy activities including swimming, sunbathing, fishing, picnicking, and walking along the gigantic pier located here.
+Visitors can enjoy activities like sunbathing and swimming, fishing, picnicking, or just walking along the gigantic pier located here.

 Young children will especially enjoy the adjoining Yacht Club Community Park, where there is a playground and splash pad available.